 One of the root causes of this water scarcity is the 1960 Indus Waters Treaty between India and Pakistan, whereby Pakistan abdicated its rights over three eastern tributaries of the Indus River.
 Out of the total inflow of water in the Indus River System of 117 MAF, Pakistan now receives around 80 MAF.

-Pakistan is located in a semi-arid area where annual rainfall is less than 240 mm which is currently inadequate in terms of meeting the requirements.
-According to the IMF, Pakistan is already the third most water-stressed country in the world as the historic average surface water availability of 104 MAF per annum, is reducing due to the dearth of water reservoirs, siltation in dams, and the looming threat of climate change.
+Pakistan is located in a semi-arid area where annual rainfall is less than 240 mm, which is currently inadequate in terms of meeting the requirements.
+According to the IMF, Pakistan is already the third most water-stressed country in the world, as the historic average surface water availability of 104 MAF per annum, is reducing due to the dearth of water reservoirs, siltation in dams, and the looming threat of climate change.

 Changing rain patterns and resulting droughts due to climate change are exacerbating the water crisis.
-Moreover, the rising sea levels due to melting glaciers and floods are causing freshwater to become salty.
+Moreover, rising sea levels due to melting glaciers and floods are causing freshwater to become salty.
 Glaciers are the main source of water for rivers.
 They supply 303.6 million cubic feet every year to Asian rivers, including the Indus in Pakistan.
 But, due to global warming, glaciers are fast melting, which is either resulting in floods or a decline in water availability in the rivers.

-The additional supply of groundwater through tube wells is also under threat because of fast-depleting aquifers and soaring prices of diesel and electricity.
-It is estimated that the shortfall in 2025 would comprise almost two-thirds of the entire Indus River system’s current annual average flow.
+The additional supply of groundwater through tube wells is also under threat because of fast-depleting aquifers and the soaring prices of diesel and electricity.
+It is estimated that the shortfall in 2025 will comprise almost two-thirds of the entire Indus River system’s current annual average flow.
 In effect, in the absence of immediate action, Pakistan could face the not-too-distant prospect of becoming a water-starved wasteland.

 2. Increased Consumption

 Although Pakistan has been able to reduce its population growth rates, its population is still increasing at increasingly unsustainable rates.
 When Pakistan came into being, the total population was less than 40 million.
 The per capita availability of water was 5,600 cubic meters.
-Today, the population has increased to 220 million and the per capita availability has decreased to 1000 cubic meters.
-Consequently, all the resources, including water are under pressure.
+Today, the population has increased to 220 million, and the per capita availability has decreased to 1000 cubic meters.
+Consequently, all the resources, including water, are under pressure.

 Increasing prosperity with its attendant increased consumption requires more water for the production of goods as well as meeting other needs It becomes all the more serious when we realise that her underground aquifers are rapidly depleting while their recharge rate is abysmally low.
 For example, the aquifer in the Indus Basin, the lifeline of Pakistan’s economy, is the second most stressed in the world.
-In most areas groundwater tables have fallen by up to 100 feet within the last decade or so.
+In most areas, groundwater tables have fallen by up to 100 feet within the last decade or so.

 3. Less than Optimal Water Use Efficiency